 Ian is passionate about the needs of the rural community from protecting each village’s unique heritage to broadband connectivity and tackling rural isolation, improving local roads, and supporting the rural economy.
 He wants to ensure these interests are robustly represented at County Hall.

 Since becoming a County Councillor, Ian has focused on local community concerns.
-He has campaigned to secure funding for safety improvements to the Wendlebury bus stop, helped restore community bus routes, pushed for the installation of a pedestrian crossing at Heyford Park School, campaigned for funding for communities that will be impacted by HS2, East-West Rail and the Oxford to Cambridge Expressway, worked to hold the owners of Finmere quarry to account over odour and noise pollution and worked with local Councils and other agencies to reduce local flood risks.
+He has campaigned to secure funding for safety improvements to the Wendlebury bus stop, helped to restore community bus routes, secured the installation of a zebra crossing at Heyford Park school, worked to hold the owners of Finmere quarry to account over odour and noise pollution, campaigned for 20mph zones in villages including Mixbury, Chesterton and Heyford Park and worked with local Councils and other agencies to reduce local flood risks.

 He has also championed local community groups and volunteer organisations that are working to support residents and villages across the Division.